angelaalexo/internship-training/README.md

-# internship-training
-Piksel internship repository
+this is a repository filled with exercises